 Originally from England where Chloe swam at National level and moved to NZ in 2008.
 Whilst continuing to swim Chloe also took her passion for swimming and used it to help teach and coach the younger members of the squad, gaining her Swim Coaching Certificate.
-I am currently an active volunteer surf lifeguard and lifeguard instructor also volunteering for the Sumner Lifeboat (coastguard affiliated) since 2012.
-I am currently studying for a tertiary qualification in Health and Safety while continuing to pursue my passion for the open water.
-In 2016 I completed Lake Taupos Epic Swim 17.5km (swimming it all non wetsuit) and went on to swim the Foveaux Strait, total distance swum due to currents etc around 30km beginning her marathon swim career.
+Alongside this Chloe is an active volunteer surf lifeguard and volunteer at Sumner Lifeboat (coastguard affiliated) since 2012.
+In 2016 Chloe completed and was first female (3rd overall) in Lake Taupos Epic Swim 17.5km (swimming it all non wetsuit) and went on to swim the Foveaux Strait, total distance swum due to currents etc around 30km beginning her marathon swim career.
 In 2017 she swam both the Cook Strait and the length of Lake Taupo.